adonisjs/v6-docs/content/docs/digging_deeper/logger.md

 logger.error({ err: error }, 'Something went wrong')
 ```

 It is recommended to use the `ctx.logger` property during HTTP requests.
-The HTTP context holds an instance of a request-aware logger that adds the current request id to every log statement.
+The HTTP context holds an instance of a request-aware logger that adds the current request ID to every log statement.

 ```ts
 import router from '@adonisjs/core/services/router'